 Banking Day A day (except Saturdays, Sundays and holidays) on which banks in the Philippines are open for business BIR Bureau of Internal Revenue BOI Board of Investments BPI Bureau of Plant and Industry BSP Bangko Sentral ng Pilipinas, the central bank of the Philippines Company SL Agritech Corporation Corporation Code Batas Pambansa Blg.
-68, otherwise known as "The Corporation Code of the Philippines" CP The Commercial Papers, an evidence of indebtedness registered with the SEC with maturity of three hundred and sixty five (365) days or less CP Holder A purchaser of the CPs DA Department of Agriculture DENR Philippine Department of Environment and Natural Resources Directors The members of the Board of Directors of the Company Government The Government of the Republic of the Philippines GRT Gross receipts tax Initial Issuance The first issuance of the Commercial Paper Issue Date A date at which the CPs or a portion thereof shall be issued by the Issuer, which date shall be set by the Issuer in consultation with the Issue Manager and Underwriter / Arranger.
-For the avoidance of doubt, an Issue Date shall at any time be a date which is within the validity of the SEC Permit to Sell.
-Listing Date The date at which the CP shall be listed with PDEx
+68, otherwise known as "The Corporation Code of the Philippines" CP The Commercial Papers, an evidence of indebtedness registered with the SEC with maturity of three hundred and sixty five (365) days or less CP Holder A purchaser of the CPs DA Department of Agriculture DENR Philippine Department of Environment and Natural Resources D: ( Directors The members of the Board of Directors of the Company Government Government The Government of the Republic of the Philippines Government GRT Initial The Government of the Republic of the Philippines Gross receipts tax

-Lim Mr. Henry Lim Bon Liong, Mr. Joseph Lim Bon Huan, Mr. Gerry Lim Bon Hiong, and Mr. Ruben Lim Bon Siong.
-Family MAO Municipal Agricultural Officers NFA National Food Authority Offer Up to Php2,000,000,000 Commercial Papers Offer Price Discount to face value ₽ or Php or P Philippine Pesos, the lawful currency of the Republic of the Philippines PDEx Philippine Dealing & Exchange Corp.
-PDST-R2 PDS benchmark reference rates as reported in the website of the PDS Group PDTC The Philippine Depository and Trust Corporation PFRS Philippine Financial Reporting Standards Philratings Philippine Ratings Services Corporation Prospectus This Prospectus together with all its annexes, appendices and amendments, if any SEC The Philippine Securities and Exchange Commission SLAC or SL Agritech SL Agritech Corporation Subsequent Issuance Issuances subsequent to the Initial Issuance Issue Manager and Underwriter / Arranger Multinational Investment Bancorporation SRC Republic Act No. 8799, otherwise known as "The Securities Regulation Code" Term Deposit Facility The Term Deposit Facility (TDF) is a key liquidity absorption facility, commonly used by central banks for liquidity management.
+Lim Mr. Henry Lim Bon Liong, Mr. Joseph Lim Bon Huan, Mr. Family.....
+Gerry Lim Bon Hiong, and Mr. Ruben Lim Bon Siong.
+MAO.....
+Municipal Agriculture Office NFA.....
+National Food Authority Offer.....
+Up to Php2,000,000,000 Commercial Papers Offer Discount to face value Price..... or Philippine Pesos, the lawful currency of the Republic of the or Php P.....
+Philippines PDEx.....
+Philippine Dealing & Exchange Corp.
+PDST-R2.....
+PDS benchmark reference rates as reported in the website of the PDS Group PDTC.....
+The Philippine Depository and Trust Corporation PFRS.....
+Philippine Financial Reporting Standards Philratings.....
+Philippine Ratings Services Corporation Prospectus.....
+This Prospectus together with all its annexes, appendices and amendments, if any SEC.....
+The Philippine Securities and Exchange Commission SLAC or SL Agritech......
+SL Agritech Corporation Subsequent Issuance.....
+Issuances subsequent to the Initial Issuance Issue Manager and Underwriter / Arranger Multinational Investment Bancorporation SRC.....
+Republic Act No. 8799, otherwise known as "The Securities" Regulation Code" Term Deposit Facility....
+The Term Deposit Facility (TDF) is a key liquidity absorption facility, commonly used by central banks for liquidity management.
 Due to the BSP's inability to issue its own debt instruments, the TDF will be tasked to withdraw a large part of the structural liquidity from the financial system to bring market rates closer to the BSP policy rate.